 - A secondary ENI can only be associated with one EIP.

 EIPs are a type of NAT IP address.
 Because the public IP address in the NAT mode exists in the NAT Gateway and is not on the network interface of the ECS instance, you cannot see the public IP address in the operating system and can only see the private IP address.
-This complicates the operation and maintenance, and the relationship between network interfaces/servers and public IP addresses must be maintained manually.
+This requires manual maintenance of the matching relationship between network interfaces/servers and public IP addresses, which complicates the operation and maintenance.
 Additionally, when an EIP is deployed as a NAT ALG (NAT application layer gateway), protocols such as H.323, SIP, DNS, and RTSP are not supported.

 - The EIP replaces the private IP address of the ENI.
-The ENI becomes a pure Internet network interface and its intranet functions are not available any more.
+The ENI becomes a pure public network interface and its private network functions are no longer available.

-- You can see the EIP in the ENI of the operating system, and directly obtain the public IP address on the ENI by running the ifconfig or ipconfig command.
+- You can check the EIP in the ENI of the operating system, and directly obtain the public IP address on the ENI by running the ifconfig or ipconfig command.

 - The EIP supports all IP protocol types, including FTP, H.323, SIP, DNS, RTSP, and TFTP.